 that winter.
 Church and Sunday school were held in the

-had been going to Webster City or Nevada for.
-The doctors were
+pioneer that they had been going to Webster City or Nevada for.

-one big gain, as they had been without one since Dr. Cochran moved away.
+The doctors were one big gain, as they had been without one since Dr. Cochran

-to extend, the (Chicago &) Northwestern came from the east, making
+to secure taxes to extend, the (Chicago &) Northwestern came from the

-two (rail) roads east and west across the county, but none going north
+east, making two (rail) roads east and west across the county, but none

-and south.
-The narrow gauge still planned on building, which
+going north and south.
+The narrow gauge still planned on building,

-would have made a crossing north and east of Callanan.
-The
+which would have made a crossing north and east of Callanan.

 width railroad.
 The narrow gauge road went into receivership